 But why is dragon fruit expensive ?
 And is its fresh look and sweetness worth the extra penny?
 Let’s find out !

-Main reasons dragon fruit is so expensive
+The main reasons dragon fruit is so expensive

 As you know fruits and vegetables can be expensive.
 But dragon fruit just takes the cake.
 For most folks dragon fruit is so expensive it’s not really worth buying that often, health benefits or not.